arungeorgesaji/raspberry-pi-discord-status-bot/README.md

 This project has been tested and verified to work seamlessly with the following Raspberry Pi models:

 - Raspberry Pi 4
+- Raspberry Pi 5 (Seprate repo with more features comming soon.)

 ## Setup Instructions
 1. Clone the repository to your Raspberry Pi.
    ```